Create a B2 Article

 Introduction

 When exams are coming, everyone has a different way of studying.
-Some prefer quiet and privacy, while others enjoy group study sessions.
+Some prefer quiet and privacy, while others enjoy group sessions.
 But which method works best?

 The case for studying alone